-We posed the following questions to oil and gas operating companies, cyber security solution providers and consultancies:
+We posed the same question to oil and gas operating companies, cybersecurity solution providers and consultancies:

-1. Bearing in mind all the recent cyber-attacks and data leaks do you see cyber security as a challenge or even an obstacle to further development and digitalization of this rather conservative industry?
+There have been many discussions about cybersecurity and its significance in the oil & gas industry lately.
+We can all agree that the importance of cybersecurity in any industry cannot be undermined.
+However, bearing in mind all the recent cyber-attacks and data leaks do you see cybersecurity as a challenge or even an obstacle to further development and digitalization of this rather conservative industry?
+And Why?

 ADVISIAN also shared their outlook on cybersecurity, specifically in the downstream sector: